snarelord/wav-to-mp3-converter/README.md

-# WAV-to-MP3-converter
+# Audio to MP3 Converter

 DJ's!
 Are you sick and tired of converting audio files through online services or DAW's?

 **Look no further.**
-This lightweight, standalone app makes WAV to MP3 conversion as easy as drag, drop, and done.
+This lightweight, standalone app makes audio to MP3 conversion as easy as drag, drop, and done.

 🎧 **Why use this?**